 From the top of the cliff at Point Dume down to the beach, where you may explore the tidal pools, it is an easy, gorgeous hike that takes approximately an hour.
 However, dogs are not allowed on this trail.

-However, no matter which trail you chose for your hiking, these unique hikes in Malibu will make your trip worthwhile.
+No matter which trail you choose for hiking, these unique Malibu hikes will make your trip worthwhile.
+Happy hiking!